cran-task-views/OfficialStatistics/OfficialStatistics.md

 Task View `r view("TimeSeries")` section seasonal adjustment, R packages for this can be found.

+### 4.5 Response Rates and Nonresponse Analysis

+- `r pkg("nrba")` facilitates nonresponse bias analysis (NRBA) for survey data, potentially arising from complex sample designs.
+    The user can calculate response rates, model response propensities, and assess how respondents differ from the full sample or from external benchmark data.
+Also implements weighting adjustments commonly used to mitigate nonresponse bias.

+- `r pkg("idcnrba")` implements an interactive Shiny application that can be used to calculate response rates, assess representativeness of survey respondents, and analyze nonresponse bias.
+The application can export a formatted Excel report to summarize analysis results.

+- `r pkg("outcomerate")` calculates outcome rates (response rates, refusal rates, etc.) using definitions standardized by AAPOR.

 ## 5 Analysis of Survey Data

 ### 5.1 Estimation and Variance Estimation